-F. Academic Offerings beyond the confines of the campus.
+F. Academic offerings beyond the confines of the campus.

-We will increase our commitment to off-campus study, academic civic engagement, and service learning programs. (§2.
+We will increase our commitment to off-campus study, academic civic engagement, and other curricular programs of the Center for Community and Civic Engagement ("CCCE"). (§2.
 A. iv.)

 G. Make opportunities for practical career preparation available on campus.